 Visualising NET metastases in the liver

 Liver NETs can often be difficult to see and there is some potential for false positives on imaging e.g. cysts and haemangiomas.
 However, NETs are known for their hypervascularity, and imaging techniques can often take advantage of that.
 Most liver metastases will have been found by CT with IV contrast where they will show as hyperenhancing lesions.
-However, what is not that well known is that they are best seen in the arterial phase of a triple phase CT scan.
-You can read more about some my own experience of surveillance since 2010 – click here.
+There were no Ga68 PET scans then but I had an octreotide scan.

 MRI is the best conventional study to detail hepatic metastases in NETs although not as good as the CT for some primaries including the GI tract and mesentery lesions.

-Ultrasound is another method and as most liver biopsies use ultrasound to guide the tissue removal, the visibility must clearly be acceptable – but in general, they are otherwise only useful for estimating hepatic tumor burden.
+Ultrasound is another method and as most liver biopsies use ultrasound to guide the tissue removal, the visibility must clearly be acceptable – but in general, they are otherwise only useful for estimating hepatic tumour burden.
 It was a useful tool during my liver surgery as per above.

 Somatostatin Receptor PETs are great for seeing somatostatin receptor (SSTR) positive tumours but physicians and radiologists must be aware of various physiologic and other pathologic processes in which cellular expression of SSTR can result in interpretative error.